chhopsky/esporks/README.md

 ![](Images/esporks-riven.jpeg)

-Chrome extension that replaces occurrences of 'esporks' with 'esporks'.
+Chrome extension that replaces occurrences of 'esports' with 'esporks'.

 Available from the Chrome Store: